“How Can You Tell if You, or a Room, is Bugged?”

 Tip: Conduct these on-site discussions outside the area under suspicion of electronic surveillance.

-I hope this answers your question, “How Can You Tell if You are Being Bugged?”
-If you have any other questions, or would like to discuss business/government level TSCM bug sweeps at your location, please let me know here.
+We hope this answers your question, “How Can You Tell if You are Being Bugged?”
+If you have any other questions, or would like to discuss business/government level TSCM bug sweeps at your location, please let us know here.

 You may also want to read…